danielvalentin/pelican-htaccess-generator/README.md

 Example:
 'HTACCESS_PREFERENCE' = 'content'

-Please note that this was created for personal use, but might be helpful for others.
-The logic is a bit messy I think.
-Might clean it up sometime.
+Please note that this was created for personal use, but might be helpful to others.

 ## Remember to configure your server